go-bayes/margot/docs/reference/group_tab.md

   Sorting option for outcomes.
 Options are:

-  - 'alphabetical': sort by outcome name (A–Z)
+  - 'alphabetical': sort by outcome name (A-Z)

   - 'magnitude_desc': sort by absolute effect size, descending (default for 'magnitude')